originphp/website/source/docs/console-shell.md

 ---
 # Console & Shell

+>> This is for reference only.
+Shells have been deprecitated in favour of commands.

 It is easy to build console applications, use can be for cron jobs, running complex calculations or anything data intensive.
 Console apps are run though PHP cli.

 ## Building a Shell